emberlondon/datablast/README.md

 ## Contributing

 Every month’s slide deck lives in its own branch.
+The naming convention is `YYYY-MM`.

 Please submit a PR against the desired month with the slides you’d like to add.